nix-community/ethereum.nix/README.md

 To run all tests you can use `check` (alias for `nix flake check`), it will build all packages and run all tests.

-To execute a specific test you can use `test -h` which will provide more information.
+To execute a specific test you can use `tests -h` which will provide more information.

 ### Formatting